ziyanc080/HW2/README.md

 bazel test tests:q3_student_test
 ```

+Time Complexity Analysis:
+Since there is no loop at each function, only arithmetic operation is used, which takes O(1) time.
+Hence, the time complexity for each function is O(1).

 ## Question 4 (20 Points.
 Easy)

 - Write a function that takes a vector of integers as input.
 The output is the same vector where all duplicates are removed.
 Note that the output is the same vector means the function's return type should be void and do the modifications on the input vector.